-- Nearly 75% of E. coli O157 illnesses were attributed to Vegetable Row Crops (such as leafy vegetables) and Beef. - Vegetable Row Crops had a statistically significant higher estimated attribution percentage than all other categories. - Beef had a statistically significant higher estimated attribution percentage than all categories other than Vegetable Row Crops. - No illnesses were attributed to Pork, Eggs, or Oils-Sugars.
+- Over 75% of E. coli O157 illnesses were attributed to Vegetable Row Crops (such as leafy greens) and Beef. - Vegetable Row Crops had a significantly higher estimated attribution percentage than all other categories. - Beef had a significantly higher estimated attribution percentage than all categories other than Vegetable Row Crops. - No illnesses were attributed to Eggs or Oils-Sugars.

-Figure 4: Estimated percentage of foodborne Listeria monocytogenes illnesses (with 90% credibility intervals) for 2017, in descending order, attributed to each of 17 food categories, based on multi-year outbreak data, United States.
+Figure 4: Estimated percentage of foodborne Listeria monocytogenes illnesses (with 90% credibility intervals) for 2018, in descending order, attributed to each of 17 food categories, based on multi-year outbreak data, United States.
 Click here to download relevant data.